 Specialists of the Leader Center also rescued population of the town of Neftegorsk, which was completely destroyed by the earthquake.
 They also rescued people from destroyed houses in Priozyorsk, Naro-Fominsk, Tomsk, Kuede, Moscow, Kotlas, Makhachkala, Arkhangelsk, Astrakhan, buildings of Baikonur Space Center, Basmanny Market, and Transvaal Water Park.
 Rescuers of the Center participated in mitigation of air disasters in Abakan, Cherkessky, Sochi, Tver, Irkutsk, Chkalovsky, in Kamchatka summits, Smolensk, Kazan, Moscow Sheremetyevo and Vnukovo Airports, as well as twice participated in mitigation of air disasters in Indonesia.
 They selflessly carried out operation to mitigate of Sayano–Shushenskaya Dam Disaster, Bulgaria ship wreck and fire in artillery storage of Bashkiria, Samara Region.
 Both privates and generals demonstrated courage and heroism in these operations.

-Divers of the Leader center examined two ships carrying artillery shells and other dangerous cargo that sunk during the World War II in Baltic Sea near the city of Kaliningrad.
-Yearly in duration of several months specialists of the Leader Center clear the Dnepr River from unexploded ammunition in Smolensk Region.
+Recently, divers of the Center examined river beds of Dnepr, Vyazma, Volga Rivers and the bottom of the Black Sea in Crimean Federal District to find unexploded shells from the Great Patriotic War.
+Divers of the Leader Center examined two ships carrying artillery shells and other dangerous cargo that sunk during the World War II in Baltic Sea near the city of Kaliningrad.

 The Leader Center actively uses robotics in the Russian Federal Nuclear Center.
 Radiation contamination sources found in Grozny were neutralized and buried.
-Hazardous chemical agents were neutralized and utilized in Tver, Kursk and Smolensk Regions.Over the years of service, the employees of the Leader Center carried out more than 2,000 rescue, humanitarian and rescue operations.
+Hazardous chemical agents were neutralized and utilized in Tver, Kursk and Smolensk Regions.Over 23 years of service, the employees of the Leader Center carried out more than 2,000 rescue, humanitarian and rescue operations.
 Lives of more than 5,000 people were saved; more than 3,000 of refugees, injured and ill were rescued from emergency zone.
 More than 200,000 tons of humanitarian goods were delivered to different regions of our country and the world; more than 100,000 explosive objects were found and defused.